Amici, Friends of Wenonah and the Peter & Catherine Clark Family Foundation partner to send New Canadians to camp

 A young female camper was keen to open up her duffel bag and get cozy in her very own sleeping bag.
 Through a joint effort between mom, daughter and Amici’s Program Manager, Jodie, various methods of folding the sleeping bag back up were tested and the results led to smiles all around.

-Amici has partnered with the Peter & Catherine Clarke Family Foundation for three summers and recognizes the significant impact on developing bright leaders through camp made possible from the generosity of Clarke Family and the Friends of Wenonah(FOW) community.
+Amici has partnered with the Peter & Catherine Clark Family Foundation for three summers and recognizes the significant impact on developing bright leaders through camp made possible from the generosity of Clark Family and the Friends of Wenonah(FOW) community.